 As a WooCommerce store owner, you already know how to effectively use reporting data to experiment with new store strategies.
-This extension provides an option to get real time reports on your customer’s carts.
-It will enable you to find patterns in customer behavior and gain insights on both conversions and abandonment.
-Depending on what you find on your store, you can work on strategies to improvise.
+This extension provides an option to get real-time reports on your customer’s carts.
+It will enable you to find patterns in customer behavior and gain insights into both conversions and abandonment.
+Depending on what you find in your store, you can work on strategies to improvise.

-The plugin offers dashboard widgets that help you take a look at the real time reports quickly.
-And, you can choose the date range to view detailed reports of your customer’s behavior in the cart page.
+The plugin offers dashboard widgets that help you take a look at real-time reports quickly.
+And, you can choose the date range to view detailed reports of your customer’s behavior on the cart page.
 You will be able to view the contents of each cart and the time it was updated last.
 It also provides you an option to contact the customers who have abandoned their cart but logged in.

 The single site subscription of the plugin is $79, 5-site $99 and 25-site $199.